corda/corda-docs/content/en/docs/cenm/1.3/network-map-overview.md

 Tools are provided to gain user opt-in consent to a new version of the parameters and ensure everyone switches to them at the same time.

-If the node is using the HTTP Network Map Service then on first startup it will download the signed network parameters, cache it in a `network-parameters` file and apply them on the node.
+If the node is using the HTTP Network Map Service then on first start-up it will download the signed network parameters, cache it in a `network-parameters` file and apply them on the node.